lashav19/python-visma/README.md

 # python-visma

 ## Installation
-You can only use this on Romsdal Vgs's inschool, but i am working on implementing URL logic that will allow any school that uses InSchool to use this

 I might add it to PyPi but as long as this is in beta it won't be